Shopify/web-configs/Best practices/React/Testing.md

 * Use "mock" props that satisfy the required `prop` types for a component that are spread into each component under test.
 Only customize the `prop` that is under test, using a value specified in your test file.

   > Why?
-This prevents misconfigued components, and keeps the focus on the part of the component actually being tested.
+This prevents misconfigured components, and keeps the focus on the part of the component actually being tested.

   ```js
   // bad